 - The onboarding journey is the first point of contact where you can show off how your company will support its new members.
 Take advantage of the opportunity!
 So take advantage of this first opportunity and incorporate proactive support within your onboarding process:

 - Create a personal email.
-It’s even better if the email is written from a team member they have already connected with in the past.
+It’s even better if the email is written by a team member they have already connected with in the past.
 (No, this is not a generic template welcome letter.)

 - Consider including information that incorporates knowledge of who this business is, not just thanking them for investing in your product.
 A small message that exemplifies some level of research can go far when it comes to creating a truly unique onboarding experience.